ysoh286/honours-project-2017/detailed-notes.md

 **Box plots and bar plots**
 - There's an example provided under Shiny's advanced plot interaction article that allows box plot interactivity under the section 'Categorical axes'.
 It suggests that bar plots can also achieve the same.

-[ IN PROGRESS ]
+- Requires more thought and code, but ideally, brushPoints works best with scatterplots

 **Dot plots?**
-- Doesn't seem to work on singular dot plots (1 continuous variable)?
+- Doesn't seem to work on dotplots with 1 continuous variable
 - Works on multi-dot plots (1 continuous variable with 1 categorical variable) - but it seems a little unreliable (doesn't appear to display all the data if you've got a lot of values...)
+- Same situation applies for base plots (using stripchart())
+- If the points don't lie on the axes (horizontal stacking), it won't be detected.

 ```
 ui <- basicPage(